INTERIM ARTISTIC DIRECTOR

-Randy O’Hara is ecstatic to be joining the Hillbarn team as Conservatory Director!
-Originally from Massachusetts, Randy is now a local actor and educator on the peninsula.
+Randy O’Hara is ecstatic to be taking the reigns as the Interim Artistic Director!
+Originally Hillbarn’s Conservatory Director, Randy is from Massachusetts, Randy is now a local actor and educator on the peninsula.
 After spending many years performing all over the Northeast and New York City, he traded in his winter hat for sunglasses and couldn’t be happier on the west coast.
-He is overjoyed to have this opportunity to work with the incredible students and families involved in Hillbarn Conservatory.
-Along with the amazing team at Hillbarn, Randy is looking forward to creating beautiful art, and empowering children and adults through theatre.
+He is overjoyed to have this opportunity to work with the incredible artists and creatives involved in Hillbarn Theatre & Conservatory.
+Along with the amazing team at Hillbarn, Randy is looking forward to creating enriching and powerful stories with and for the community .

 Pam Lampkin holds a degree in English and Theatre with an emphasis in Costume Design from Concordia University in Montreal, Quebec.
 She spent twenty years working for regional theatre companies across Canada, landing in Calgary as the head of the Costume Department of a multi-user production company.
 Her work there included managing the prototype construction of the skating costumes for the closing ceremonies of the 1988 Winter Olympics.
 From 1990 until 1998 her costumes appeared on the main stages of the Bay Area including A.C.T., Theatreworks, San Jose Rep., Shakespeare Santa Cruz and Opera San Jose.
 Since then she has worked as non-profit management professional generating revenue and increasing support bases for arts and education organizations including the Burlingame Community for Education Foundation, Ives Quartet, Music at Kohl Mansion and Hillbarn Theatre.